sambacha/refarch-kc-ms/fleet-ms/README.md

 }
 ```

-Ok we need to test that.
-This is where **IBM Microclimate** is coming handy as it created a nice example with `HealthEndpointIT` test class.
-All integration tests are defined in a `it` java package so we can control the maven life cycle and execute the integration tests when the environment is ready.
+So now if we want to test at the API level, we need to do integration tests.
+This is where **IBM Microclimate** is coming handy as it created a nice example with `HealthEndpointIT` test class to get up started.
+All integration tests are defined in the `it` java package so we can control the maven life cycle and execute the integration tests when the environment is ready.
 The `pom.xml` defines configuration using the `maven Failsafe Plugin` which is designed to run integration tests.
 This Maven plugin has four phases for running integration tests:

 * pre-integration-test for setting up the integration test environment.
 * integration-test for running the integration tests.
 * post-integration-test for tearing down the integration test environment.
 * verify for checking the results of the integration tests.

-The pre-integration-test phase loads IBM Liberty server via another maven plugin: [liberty-maven-app-parent](https://github.com/WASdev/ci.maven/blob/master/docs/parent-pom.md)
+The pre-integration-test phase loads IBM Liberty server via another maven plugin: [liberty-maven-app-parent](https://github.com/WASdev/ci.maven/blob/master/docs/parent-pom.md) so that the API can be tested from the app server.

 To execute the integration tests do a `mvn verify`.

-By using the same code approach as `HealthEndpointIT` we created a `TestFleetAPIsIT` junit test class.
+By using the same code approach as `HealthEndpointIT` we created a `TestFleetAPIsIT` Junit test class.

-The environment properties are set in the pom file.
+The environment properties are set in the `pom.xml` file.

 ```java
     protected String port = System.getProperty("liberty.test.port");